Offboarding - How to make exit management a success

 HR

-- Preparation and transmission of the termination confirmation
+- Preparing and sending the confirmation of termination

 - Calculate outstanding financial claims